 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the session including:

-- Face-to face component from 9-5 with daily workshops and other activities such as lectures, practicals and field-trips.
+- Face-to face component consisting of 70 hours of contact delivered intensively over 2 weeks comprising: daily workshops and other activities such as lectures, practicals and field-trips.